Cuda-Chen/cuda-chen.github.io/_posts/2019-11-27-how-to-convert-your-keras-model-to-onnx.md

 tags: [Keras, machine learning, ONNX]
 ---

+# How to Convert Your Keras Model to ONNX

 ## Intuition
 I love Keras for its simplicity.
 With about 10 minutes, I can build a deep learning model with its sequential or functional API with elegant